wpswings/woo-refund-and-exchange-lite/readme.txt

 If you need support or have any question then kindly use our online chat window [here](https://makewebbetter.com/?utm_source=MWB-RMA-org&utm_medium=MWB-org-page&utm_campaign=MWB-RMA-org) or  connect with us then [**Generate a Ticket**](https://makewebbetter.com/submit-query/)

+If our documentation doesn’t contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-rma-org&utm_medium=MWB-org-page&utm_campaign=MWB-rma-org) with your question.

 == Installation ==